-I have often wondered if any of the junior gold producers has ever tried to model itself after a gold Exchange Traded Fund (“ETF”).
-This hybrid-model may be a way for companies to provide shareholders a way to partly leverage themselves to physical gold rather than leveraging solely to the performance of a mine.
-Let me explain further.
+This hybrid business model may be a way for companies to provide shareholders a way to leverage themselves to physical gold rather than leveraging to the performance of a mine.

 Now let’s jump forward several years; 8 years for example.
-Company A may have been successful on grassroots exploration and added to reserves but historically exploration odds are working against them.
-If they actually saved a portion of the annual profit in the bank, say $10M of the $24M, after 8 years they may have $80M in cash reserves.
+Company A may have been successful on grassroots exploration and added new reserves but historically exploration odds are working against them.
+If they actually saved a portion of the annual profit, say $10M of the $24M, after 8 years they may have $80M in cash reserves.

-Company A has 400,000 ounces remaining in mineral reserves and say $80M cash in the bank.
+Company A has 400,000 ounces (2 years) remaining in mineral reserves and $80M cash in the bank.
 Company B also has 400,000 ounces of mineral reserves and $192 million worth of gold in the vault.
-If I’m a gold bull investor and foresee a $1700/oz gold price, then to me Company B might theoretically have $272M in the vault.
-If I’m a super gold bug, then their inventory could be worth a lot more..theoretically.
+If I’m a bullish gold investor and foresee a $1600/oz gold price, then to me Company B might theoretically have $256M in the vault (160k oz x $1600).
+If I’m a super bullish, their gold inventory could be worth a lot more..theoretically.

-I assume that the enterprise value of Company A would be based on its remaining reserves at some $/oz factor plus its cash in the bank.
+I assume that the enterprise value (and stock price) of Company A would be based on its remaining reserves at some $/oz factor plus its cash in the bank.
 Company B could be valued the same way plus its gold inventory.
 So for me Company B may be a much better investment than Company A in the latter stages of its mine life.
 In fact Company B could still persist as an entity after the mine has shutdown simply as a “fund” that holds physical gold.
 If I am a gold investor, then Company B as an investment asset might be of more interest to me.